 Biographical Information

 Primarily a catcher (but also able to play first base and outfield), Oliver made his big league debut with the Cards in 1959.
-After seeing limited playing time in 1959 and 1961, he was the Cardinals starting catcher in 1962, hitting .258 with 14 homers.
-One was hit on the final day of the season, in a game where the Cards beat the Los Angeles Dodgers, forcing the Dodgers into a one game playoff with the San Francisco Giants (which the Giants ultimately won).
+After seeing limited playing time in 1959 and 1961, he was the Cardinals' starting catcher in 1962, hitting .258 with 14 homers.
+One was hit on the final day of the season, in a game where the Cards beat the Los Angeles Dodgers, forcing the Dodgers into a three-game playoff with the San Francisco Giants (which the Giants ultimately won).

 After his playing days ended, Oliver spent time as a minor league coach and dabbled in politics briefly, working for the Illinois Secretary of State at one time.
 He died at age 71 following lung surgery.
 Although his career as a Cub was brief, his pallbearers included Randy Hundley and Glenn Beckert.